-Landeskog scores twice, Avalanche beat Sabres 5-3
+Jeremy Smith gets first NHL win as Avalanche beat Sabres 5-3

-DENVER (AP) -- Gabriel Landeskog had two goals and an assist, and Jeremy Smith made 34 saves for his first NHL win as the Colorado Avalanche beat the Buffalo Sabres 5-3 on Saturday night.
+DENVER (AP) -- As the clock ticked down, Colorado Avalanche goalie Jeremy Smith sweated out his first NHL win Saturday night.

-The lowly Avalanche saw their three-goal lead twice cut down to one but held the Sabres scoreless in the third period for only their second victory in the last 10 games.
+After trimming an early three-goal deficit to one, the Buffalo Sabres made a late push to tie the game.
+But then Gabriel Landeskog took off on a breakaway and scored his second goal of the night into an empty net with 41 seconds remaining, sealing a 5-3 victory for Smith and the struggling Avalanche.

+Smith, who finished with 34 saves, watched intently as Landeskog sped down the ice in the final minute.

+''When I saw him get the puck, he's a fast skater, so it was like, I hope he skates,'' Smith said. ''Just a sigh of relief.''

-Buffalo came back from its bye week and missed a chance to make up ground in the Eastern Conference standings.
+Buffalo came back from its bye week and squandered a chance to make up ground in the Eastern Conference standings.
 The Sabres are seven points behind Toronto for third place in the Atlantic Division and six back of Boston for the second wild card.

+''We have 21 (games) left now,'' coach Dan Bylsma said. ''We know we have to win 15 of them to get back into this thing, to get to a mark where we may be able to get in the playoffs.

 Landeskog, Mikhail Grigorenko and Tyson Barrie scored in the first 14:24 for Colorado, which hadn't scored three goals in a game since Feb.
-7. Blake Comeau added another in the second period and Landeskog scored his second of the game on an empty-net chance with 41 seconds remaining.
+7. Blake Comeau added another in the second period before Landeskog's empty netter.

-Colorado's rare victory also came with the return of defenseman Erik Johnson, who had been out of the lineup since breaking his leg on Dec.
+Colorado's rare victory - its second in 10 games - also came with the return of defenseman Erik Johnson, who had been out of the lineup since breaking his leg on Dec.
 3. He played 17:35 and had an assist.

+''I missed three months and that's a long time,'' Johnson said. ''It'll get better for sure, but definitely some rust to work off.''

 Sam Reinhart, Marcus Foligno and Evan Rodrigues scored for Buffalo, which hasn't won in Denver since Dec.
 4, 2005.
 Robin Lehner stopped 25 shots.

-Colorado came out early and took advantage of a sluggish start by Buffalo, which hadn't played since Sunday.
+Colorado took advantage of a sluggish start by Buffalo, which hadn't played since Sunday.

 Landeskog deflected Mark Barberio's shot from the blue line 2:06 into the first period, then Grigorenko and Barrie added to the lead with goals in a span of 1:42 to make it 3-0.